taleh007/Docs/aspnet/mvc/controllers/testing.rst

   :dedent: 8
   :emphasize-lines: 1-2,9-10,17-18,25-26,33-34,42-43,51

 Unlike integration tests of actions that returns HTML views, web API methods that return results can usually be cast to strongly typed objects, as the last test above shows.
-In this case, the test casts the result to a ``BrainStormSession`` instance, and confirms that the idea was correctly added to its collection of ideas.
+In this case, the test casts the result to a ``BrainstormSession`` instance, and confirms that the idea was correctly added to its collection of ideas.

 You'll find additional examples of integration tests in this article's `sample project <https://github.com/aspnet/Docs/tree/1.0.0-rc1/aspnet/mvc/controllers/testing/sample>`_.